sarabenali88/IoT/docs/planning.md

 On monday I plan on going to the makers-lab to work on my design.
 On this day I want to know if I can design all the sides of my device design.
 - Wednesday:
 On wednesday I want to work with embedded.
-On this day I want to try to get a wifi connection on the WeMos.
+On this day I want to work on my second sensor.
+I want to try work with the LDR screen.
 - Thursday:
 On thursday I will continue working on my website.
 On this day I want to correct my ERD design.
 I want to make sure I can send data to my database and I want it to be saved.